QuentinRa/blog.quentinra.dev/maths/graphs/index.md

     * i++

 ➡️ When iterate vertices, it's faster to look for vertices that are not in a connected component and that are incident to a vertex in your $C_i$.

+📚 An articulation point is a vertex that disconnects the graph if we remove it.
+If it's an edge, we call it a bridge.
 </div><div>

 #### Super-connectivity